 Follow these simple strategies to avoid the Miller’s retirement pitfalls.

-Start saving for retirement as soon as you start working.
+1. Start saving for retirement as soon as you start working.
 I’m not joking.
 Even if you love your work and believe you’ll be working forever, you won’t.
 Life happens; illness and disability are common.
-Saving just a small amount when you’re young can lead to great savings in the future. $300.00 savings per month beginning in your 20′s can yield a nest egg of close to $800,000.00 (assumption; invest in a diversified mix of stocks and bonds yielding an average 7% per year return) in your 60′s.
-Can’t afford $300.00 per month, start with $50.00 and increase when you can!
+Saving just a small amount when you’re young can lead to great savings in the future.
+Three hundred dollars saved per month beginning in your 20’s can yield a nest egg of close to $800,000.00 (assumption; invest in a diversified mix of stocks and bonds yielding an average 7% per year return) in your 60’s.
+Can’t afford $300.00 per month?
+Start with $50.00 and increase when you can!

 Even if you’re well past your 20’s, it’s never too late to start planning for retirement.
 Save and invest more aggressively and you can build up your assets for retirement.
 Even if you can’t afford to save much, a small amount is better than zero savings.
 If your work offers a retirement fund, and especially if the employer matches your contributions, start investing now, and put in as much as you can immediately.
 Don’t fall prey to the belief, “If I can’t save a lot, why bother?”
 Even small amounts can grow to a nice savings.

-Be deliberate in your fun.
+2. Be deliberate in your fun.
 Life sucks if you don’t relax and have some enjoyment.
 Dedicate yourself to planning fun and low cost activities every week.
 Depression and frustration set in really fast if you don’t plan diversions.
-Picnics, hikes, community festivals, art galleries, board games, squirt gun fights are free.
+Picnics, hikes, community festivals, art galleries, board games, squirt gun fights are free and allow you to retire without sacrificing fun.
 Keep a list of fun on your refrigerator.
 You won’t regret saving if you’re still having fun.
 Make fun a priority!